alejo2198/ProposalApp/README.md

 | 2    | —                                   | Accepts, rejects, or counters the offer |
 | 3    | Offer status updates on "My Offers" | Dashboard reflects the updated state    |

-> **Tip:** You can register as many Buyer and Agent accounts as needed.
+> **Tip:** You can still register additional Buyer and Agent accounts if needed.
 Agents see offers across all listings; Buyers only see their own.

 ---